rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 2. Fault tolerance: Lazy evaluation allows Spark to recompute only the lost or incomplete data, ensuring fault tolerance.
 3. Performance: It enables pipelining of tasks, reducing the need to write intermediate results to disk.

-What if Mapreduce has lazy evoluation:

-1. On-demand processing 2.
+What if Mapreduce has lazy evoluation: 1.
+On-demand processing 2.
 Resource Optimization 3.Pipeline Fusion 4.
 Reducing Redundant computations

-What if spark does not have lazy evoluation:

-Without lazy evaluation, Spark would need to execute transformations immediately, leading to unnecessary computations and increased memory usage.
+What if spark does not have lazy evoluation: Without lazy evaluation, Spark would need to execute transformations immediately, leading to unnecessary computations and increased memory usage.
 This could result in performance degradation, especially for complex data processing tasks involving multiple transformations.

+Advantagaes: 1.
+Optimization 2. **Reduced Disk I/O and Memory Usage** 3. **Integration with External Systems**

 ---